Namanbukday/Namanbukday/README.md

 - 👋 Hi, I’m @Namanbukday
 - 👀 I’m interested in web development and graphic designing.
-- 🌱 I’m currently learning Frontend js
+- 🌱 I’m currently learning react js
 - 💞️ I’m looking to collaborate on anything to be honest.
 - 📫 How to reach me linkedin.